barry-jin/incubator-mxnet/docs/static_site/src/_includes/get_started/linux/scala/build-from-source.md

 If you would like to help re-do the binary releases in an ASF-compliant manner, please reach out via one of the [developer communications channels](https://mxnet.apache.org/community/contribute#mxnet-dev-communications).
-Until then, please follow the build from source instructions linked below.
+Until then, please follow the (build from source)[https://mxnet.apache.org/versions/1.8.0/get_started/build_from_source] instructions.